AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/connect-data.md

 ## Data collection

+In this section, you specify the type of data you want to send to the Experience Platform edge.
+There are two types of data: client-side and server-side.

+Client-side data is data captured on the storefront.
+This includes shopper interactions, such as `View Page`, `View Product`, `Add to Cart`, and [requisition list](events.md#b2b-events) information (for B2B merchants).
+Server-side data, or back office data, is data captured in the Commerce servers.
+This includes information about the status of an order, such as if an order was placed, canceled, refunded, shipped, or completed.

 In the **Data collection** section, select storefront and/or back office data to send to the Experience Platform edge.
 To ensure your Adobe Commerce instance can begin data collection, review the [prerequisites](overview.md#prerequisites).

 See the events topic to learn more about [storefront](events.md#storefront-events) and [back office](events.md#back-office-events) events.